ome/omero-documentation/omero/sysadmins/limitations.rst

 This issue can be avoided by pre-generating pyramidal OME-TIFF images as described above.

-However, in some cases, these images can be viewed in OMERO clients at full resolution (if the images are not too large).
+However, in some cases, the floating-point images without :model_doc:`pyramids <omero-pyramid/>` can be viewed in OMERO clients at full resolution (if the images are not too large).

 This behaviour is configured by :property:`omero.pixeldata.max_plane_float_override`.
 By default this is ``True``;
 OMERO overrides the requirement for floating-point images above the :property:`omero.pixeldata.max_plane_height` and